gmlincoln/class-22/README.md

 #### ✔ Advanced
 - Write a function that returns (min_value, max_value) without using min() or max().
 - Store multiple student records using a list of tuples and print only the names.
+- Modify the tuple value using index number [you can search it]